 In Brazil, he developed the PARCEIRO system in PHP / Laravel / AngularJS / Typescript / Sass / Bootstrap, and he was responsible for obtaining feedback from partner institutions of Public Ministry of Federal District and Territories – MPDFT - on the application of alternative measures to prison.

 In short, Mr. Tavares has strong skills not only to adapt to any development environment, but also to quickly deliver a variety of solutions.

-Il dispose de fortes compétences techniques dans des environnements technologiques variés.